Routes into teaching

 As teaching involves working with children on a daily basis, there are some non-academic requirements you may also need to meet.

-- Some ITE providers may ask for you to have classroom experience before you begin teacher training.
-You can arrange school experience independently – if you’re not sure where to begin, contact Teach in Scotland to help get you started.
+- Some providers may ask for you to have classroom experience before you begin teacher training.
+You can arrange school experience independently – if you’re not sure where to begin, contact Teach in Scotland or Educators Wales to help get you started.
 While it is not essential, if you can spend some time observing and helping out with lessons in a local school before you apply, it will help strengthen your application.
 You can use the experience in your personal statement, showing what you’ve gained from it and how it has increased your motivation to be a teacher.